MaidulHasan/DrawBoard/README.md

 --------------------------------------------------
-# DrawBoard: A Digital Balckboard (like Google Jamboard but much simpler) [OpenCV Project]
+# DrawBoard: A Digital Blackboard (like Google Jamboard but much simpler) [OpenCV Project]
 ----------------------------------------------

 ----------------------------------------
 ## Project Goal

 The goal is to utilize the OpenCV HighGUI module to create an application similar to Google Jamboard or Microsoft Paint.
 A window will be created where you can draw anything.
-You can choose which color to draw with (using a RGB color mixer window) and you can also define the brush size (i.e, drawing tool width) using a trackbar.
+You can choose which color to draw with (using a RGB color mixer window) and you can also define the brush size (i.e., drawing tool width) using a trackbar.

 -----------------------------------------------